Know the Do's and Don'ts of Sharps Disposal

 Improperly discarded needles or other sharps not only pose dangers to immediate employees or healthcare workers due to potential for needlestick injury or other sharps injury, but have the potential to transmit infectious diseases such as hepatitis or human immunodeficiency virus (HIV) to the public at large.

-- Follow guidelines in regard to sharps container placement and use those containers to reduce sharps injury.
-Your sharps container should be FDA-approved.
-In addition, perform due diligence and understand local regulations and national guidelines for not only optimal sharps container placement, but safe sharps removal service protocols.
+- Follow guidelines in regard to sharps bin placement and use safety-engineered sharps containers to reduce sharps injury.
+Your sharps container should be FDA-approved and meet the ISO-23907-2 standard.
+In addition, perform due diligence and understand local regulations and national guidelines for not only optimal sharps bin placement, but safe sharps removal service protocols.

-- Prior to disposal, a sharps container should always be sealed, reducing the risk of needlestick injury by those collecting the waste or during the transportation and disposal of such waste.
+- Prior to disposal, a sharps bin (or sharps container) should always be sealed, reducing the risk of needlestick injury by those collecting the waste or during the transportation and disposal of such waste.

-- Sharps containers must be properly labeled according to national guidelines.
+- Sharps bins must be properly labeled according to national guidelines.

 Don't be bad